samjwillis97/nix-config/README.md

 ## TODO

+- Workout what overlays do lol
+- Investigate using nix for building node programs
 - Change i3 + alacritty + rofi one dark theme
 - Fix tmux and vim interactions, currently need C-w + direction to move within vim when in tmux
 - Remove tmux theme